Heyimlulu/Discord-Rich-Presence/README.md

    1. The name should be whatever you want to be for the status, I.E. "Playing with my friends"
 3. Now go to the `Rich Presence` tab > `Art Assets`
    1. Add images you would like to be displayed on the RPC.
 Make sure to give them names
-4. Rename `example-config.json` to a proper name and move your new config file in the `config` folder
-   1. You can have as many configs as you want
+   2. If you want to use animated images (ie. gif), simply put the url instead of the imageKey
-5. Edit the properties you need (See #Configuration)
+4. Rename `default.json` to whatever you like and edit the properties you need (See #Configuration)

 ## Running